steven-outteridge/RedHat-OCP-Homework/README.md

 Preinstall checks:

-Changes and GUID in configured hosts file to the correct hoist name variable Checks that the bastion host has the latest "atomic-openshift-clients" & "openshift-ansible" packages install All nodes have latest docker installed and running
+Changes and GUID in configured hosts file to the correct host name variable Checks that the bastion host has the latest "atomic-openshift-clients" & "openshift-ansible" packages install All nodes have latest docker installed and running
 The NFS node defined in hosts is exporting /srv/nfs with correct permissions and restarts the service